cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

 ### Step 5: Check on your webpage
 Check in on your webpage to see how it is doing by opening the link `https://username.github.io/repository-name/` in a **new tab** in your web browser.
 Here, you'll need to replace `username` with your GitHub username and `repository-name` with the name of the repository that you created above.
+Once you see your name appear as a Markdown header then you know your webpage is working!

-> **NOTE:** Sometimes your webpage can take a minute or so to build so _be patient_ and refresh your page every 30 seconds or so until the page is done building.
+> **NOTE:** Sometimes your webpage can take a minute or so to build so _be patient_ and refresh every 30 seconds or so until the page is done building.

 ***

-### Step 6: Add some additional information to your webpage
+### Step 6: Start adding information to your webpage
 Now you're ready to start adding some more information to your webpage.
 Navigate back to your repository and open the `index.md` file that you just created.
 You will edit this page by clicking on the **pencil** icon on the right of the menu near the top of repository page on GitHub.

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/edit-file.png">

 #### Here you should think about adding the following information to your webpage:
 * A professional **headshot image** of yourself
-* Your **name** (as a _**header**_)
 * A **bulleted list** of links to your public **contact information** (email, GitHub account, LinkedIn account, social media accounts, etc.)
 * The name of the **school** that you attend; your **year**; your **major**
+* A **biographical paragraph** about yourself
 * What you're **excited about learning** as an ESIIL Stars intern
 * **Questions** that you'd like to answer using **Earth Data Science**